Andrew Battel

-Battel was born in Essex about 1565.
+Voyage

 On 20 April 1589 he sailed with Captain Abraham Cocke for Rio de la Plata.
 After a troublesome voyage they reached the mouth of the river in the autumn, but were forced by hunger and adverse winds to return along the coast of Brazil.
 Landing at the island of São Sebastião (the site of the present Rio de Janeiro), the crew was separated, and Battel with five companions was carried off by the Indians to the river Janeiro and delivered to the Portuguese.
 After four months' imprisonment he was transported to Luanda, the Portuguese settlement in Angola.
 He was imprisoned in that town for four months, and then sent 150 miles up the Kwanza River and confined in a fort, till, through the death of the Portuguese pilot, he was employed to take the governor's pinnace down to Luanda.
 After an illness of eight months Battel was sent by the governor of Luanda, João Furtado de Mendonça, to Nzari, on the Congo, in a pinnace to collect ivory, wheat, and palm-tree oil.
 He was successful, and continued to trade for the Portuguese at Loango, but, attempting to escape on a Dutch vessel, he was thrown into prison for two months and then banished to Massangano, a Portuguese fort on the Kwanza River at the eastern end of their domain, where he spent six years.
 After another abortive flight and consequent imprisonment, he was enrolled in a mixed force of Portuguese and natives and sent on an expedition to Ilambo.
 In this campaign, which was successful, Battel received a severe wound in the leg.

-In the book "Purchas his Pilgrims" published in 1625 which contains Battels' notes, Battel writes about the men of Dombe, Angola: "They are beastly in their living, for they have men in women's apparel, whom they keep among their wives".